 Most likely, it would have resulted in an even larger payout.
 The exact circumstances have not been released yet.
 However, there is a particular responsibility the city believed it had– or could not escape.
 Whether Derek Chauvin is found guilty in a criminal trial, here is an example of civil commitment taking on very different dimensions to those in criminal proceedings.
 It is also the most significant payout agreed to by two parties before a trial.

-The previous record was that of Justine Ruszczyk Damond, who was killed after calling the police.
+The previous record was Justine Ruszczyk Damond, who was killed after calling the police.
 She feared a sexual assault, called the police and was killed.
 Damond was shot and killed by Minneapolis officer Mohamed Noor.
 The resulting payout was $20 million.

 The shockwaves of this decision will echo far beyond that of the immediate case itself.
 It casts a pall over the criminal procedure.
 It may not affect the jury’s decision but will likely color public opinion as the trial continues.
 Furthermore, it raises the stakes if the jury finds the white police officer not guilty.